revaturelabs/interviewquestions/Python/Python_Basics/python-basics.md

 <details><summary> <b>Explanation</b> </summary>

-> From the given options, multiplication (*) has the highest precedence and not has the lowest precedence.
+> From the given options, multiplication (*) has the highest precedence and 'not' has the lowest precedence.

   </details>
   </details>